 • Sunrooms.

-ENERGY STAR also recommends using mini-splits in homes with atypical challenges, including:
+ENERGY STAR also recommends using mini-splits in residences with special challenges, such as:

 • Expensive electric heat from baseboards, wall heaters or radiators.

-In contrast with more common electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
-You’ll also have more accurage control over settings from room to room, due to zoned mini-split technology.
+When compared to traditional electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
+You’ll also enjoy more accurage control over settings from room to room, thanks to zoned mini-split technology.

-From helping you select the ideal model to expertly installing it, our pros at Air Temperature Control can take care of all your mini-split installation needs.
-Call us at 478-202-3170 today to learn how a mini-split system can make your house cozier and to request your free estimate!
+From helping you pick the ideal model to knowledgeably installing it, our professionals at Air Temperature Control can take care of all your mini-split installation needs.
+Reach us at 478-202-3170 now to discover how a mini-split system can make your home more comfortable and to request your free estimate!